-This page gives help on how to protest against an application
+This page gives help on how to comment about a planning application.

-If to be discussed at Committee, from the Wednesday before the committee date, a copy of the officer’s report and recommendation can be seen at:
+If to be discussed at Committee, from the Wednesday before the committee date, a copy of the officer’s report and recommendation can be seen at the authority’s website.

 Whilst this report will have a recommendation to either grant or refuse permission, it is important to note that this recommendation does not mean that the decision has already been taken, as the decision now rests entirely with the elected members.